valohai/docs/source/guides/private-swift-container.rst

 - **Name:** Understandable name for the storage.
 - **Auth URL:** This can be found in the OpenStack RC File, variable :code:`OS_AUTH_URL`.
-- **Auth Version:** Valohai currently only supports 3.0, contact support for more information.
+- **Auth Version:** Valohai currently only supports 3.0.
+Contact support for more information.
 - **Username:** Your OpenStack account username.
 - **Password:** Your OpenStack account password.
-- **Container Name:** Container name, we used :code:`my-project-data` in this guide.
+- **Container Name:** The name of the container.
+We used :code:`my-project-data` in this guide.
-- **Region Name:** :code:`openstack region list` gives you a list of all the regions.
+- **Region Name:** :code:`openstack region list` gives you a list of all the regions for your installation.
-- **Temp URL Key:** This is the key we previously generated in step 3.1
+- **Temp URL Key:** This is the key we previously generated in step 3.1.

 .. figure:: swift-04.png
    :alt: Making the new data store default data store for the project.